coatyio/coaty-js/docs/man/sensor-things-guide.md

 ### Encoding Type

 Encoding Type is used by `encodingType` properties to describe the encoding type of another property.
-Techincally, one can have any kind of encoding types as it also takes generic strings.
+Technically, one can have any kind of encoding types as it also takes generic strings.
 However, there are some certain predefined encoding types.